Prabkiratsingh868/C-Language/README.md

 This is what I do in my C language what I learn and what I study.
 Follow with me and see the code and try it

-Chapter 1 - Variables , Constants and Data types
+Chapter 1 - VARIABLES , CONSTANT AND DATATYPES

-Chapter 2 - Instructions and Operators
+Chapter 2 - INSTRUCTIONS AND OPERATORS

-Chapter 3 - Conditional Instructions
+Chapter 3 - CONDITIONAL INSTRUCTIONS

-Chapter 4 - Loop Control Instructions
+Chapter 4 - LOOP CONTROL INSTRUCTIONS

-Project 1 - Number Guessing Game
+Project 1 - NUMBER GUESSING GAME

-Chapter 5 - Function and recursion
+Chapter 5 - FUNCTION AND RECURSION